AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/using-the-lead-feed.md

 ## Getting RSS Updates {#getting-rss-updates}

-You can also get Lead Feed updates by RSS feed.&nbsp; An RSS feed lets you receive updates on your leads even if you're not connected to Salesforce.
+You can also get Lead Feed updates by RSS feed.
+An RSS feed lets you receive updates on your leads even if you're not connected to Salesforce.
 The feed has the same information as the Lead Feed in Salesforce as well as the following (when available):

 * `email address`
 * `phone number`